 - Sensitive data protection

-It’s also critical to make sure that anyone accessing your site is doing so from a safe, secure network.
-An effective way to do that is to use a Virtual Private Network (VPN), to prevent hackers from infiltrating your WordPress site through compromised public WiFi.
+It’s also critical to ensure that anyone accessing your site does so from a safe, secure network.
+An effective way to do that is to use a Virtual Private Network (VPN) to prevent hackers from infiltrating your WordPress site through compromised public WiFi.

 3. Keep Your Site Updated and Password Protected

 Outdated systems are more vulnerable to hacks.
-Therefore, it’s important that your site is always running on the latest version of WordPress, as well as any plugins and themes you’re using.
+Therefore, your site must always run on the latest version of WordPress and any plugins and themes you’re using.

-This can help prevent brute force attacks, which is when hackers attempt to gain access to your site by guessing usernames and passwords.
-With this plugin, you can create a custom login URL and block traffic to your default admin and login pages.
+This can help prevent brute force attacks, such as hackers attempting to gain access to your site by guessing usernames and passwords.
+This plugin can create a custom login URL and block traffic to your default admin and login pages.

 You can add another layer of protection by limiting login attempts on your site.
 There are a handful of effective WordPress plugins you can use for this, such as Login LockDown.
 This tool tracks and disables failed login attempts from suspicious IP addresses:

-Finally, it’s important for your site to have automated backups and updates.
-Routine updates minimize risk, and backups ensure that you can safely recover your data and files if they do become compromised.
+Finally, your site needs to have automated backups and updates.
+Routine updates minimize risk, and backups ensure you can safely recover your data and files if they become compromised.

 4. Choose a Safe Hosting and Maintenance Plan

-The hosting provider you choose for your WordPress site can play a pivotal role in its security.
+The hosting provider you choose for your WordPress site can be pivotal in its security.
 Many hosting providers, such as 24×7 WP Support, include WordPress maintenance service in their plans:

-This can help with some of the tasks mentioned above, such as automated backups and updates, as well as daily monitoring, support, and Secure Sockets Layer (SSL) certification.
+This can help with some of the abovementioned tasks, such as automated backups and updates, daily monitoring, support, and Secure Sockets Layer (SSL) certification.

-There are a lot of WordPress maintenance tasks to handle.
-Trying to effectively manage them all by yourself can be time-consuming.
-Automating and outsourcing maintenance tasks can improve your site’s security, and free you up to focus on other areas of your business.
+There are many WordPress maintenance tasks to handle, and managing them effectively can be time-consuming.
+Automating and outsourcing maintenance tasks can improve your site’s security and allow you to focus on other business areas.

 Conclusion

 If you have a website, it’s at risk.
 That may sound blunt, but it’s the harsh reality of today’s online environment.
-Hackers are constantly developing new methods of infiltration, so it’s important to take a proactive and adaptive approach to security.
+Hackers are constantly developing new infiltration methods, so taking a proactive and adaptive approach to security is essential.

 As we discussed in this article, there are four tips you can follow to create a foolproof security plan for your WordPress site:

-- Conducting a security risk assessment, in order to understand and prioritize the biggest threats.
+- Conducting a security risk assessment to understand and prioritize the most significant threats.

 - Training employees on cybersecurity best practices.